puchee99/PytorchClassifier/README.md

 [![product-screenshot]]

-Given a csv with a target column, it processes the data and trains a predictor using neural networks.
+Classify data using neural networks.

 <p align="right">(<a href="#top">back to top</a>)</p>